 Review this Service Manual Resource Video

 The more time you spend with the new tool the better you become at using it.
 This is no different when you use a car repair manual.
 The more you use it, the more familiar you become with the layout.
 The more you practice with it the more efficient your repairs will become.
 In the long run this is time well spent.

 I shot a screen capture video that walks you through a typical repair using online car service manuals.

-For more information on the what type of car repair materials are covered on the you fix cars website the home page is available from the next link.
+FInd more information about the covered subjects on the you fix cars website.
+The home page is available from the next link.
 See if fixing cars is right for you?